IT'S NOT EASY GROWING YOUR BUSINESS ~ WE THINK F&E CAN HELP

-How does registration work?
+How does registration work for your in-person markets?
 What happens after I register and pay?

 If you are at the registration stage for any market or event - then you've already become a member.
 Registration is pretty simple once you've been approved.
 Our registration pages collect business name, contact info of primary seller, a quick sign off for any liabilities and payment of your stall fee.
 Without payment, your registration will not be accepted.
 We understand that a full season payment can add up quickly.
 If this is a challenge to you in your business, please contact us - we may be able to work something out.

-First, be sure to note your scheduled dates on your calendar.
+First, be sure to note your dates on your calendar.
 You'd be surprised how many folks forget to do this, and then miss out on sales opportunities when the date flies past them.
 Secondly, unless you hear from us, you can consider yourself registered for this event/market.
 Please note, lots and lot of logistics info is available on the registration page for the market you are planning to attend.
 We also have market logistics available under the FAQs tab.
 This information is typically available within a week of the series start day.
 In some situations, but not all, reminders may be sent via email, but logistics will always be posted online at the F&E website.

 TENTS & SUPPLIES

 What supplies do I need to vend?

 We require you come prepared with everything you need to vend.
 This includes, a hand washing station (if sampling), weights, your own tent/tables, commercial extension cords with at least 100 feet, chairs, signage, etc. You also must be prepared to park in our designated vendor parking areas.
 The logistics pages include this information.

 What type of tent do you require, when tents are required?